 Tis’ the season for big family dinners, sweet treats, and new year resolutions.
 Many people this time of year choose to get in shape and lose weight.
 Having your dog help motivate you is a great way to stay on track.
-I know that I need to shed 20lbs and Kilo could also lose a 1lb or 2 too.
+I know that I need to shed 20lbs and Kilo could also lose a pound or two.

 Here are a few of our ideas on how to shape up, have fun, and lose weight with your dog.

 Your mood and stress levels can really affect your weight.

 There is evidence that increased stress can cause increased levels of the hormone cortisol which may increase appetite, help cause higher insulin levels and lead to cravings for fatty sugary junk food.
 Higher stress levels make also make it easier to accumulate belly fat – I have definitely seen that over the last few years.

 Exercise not only burns calories, but it can also help to reduce stress levels and to release feel-good hormones or endorphins that should naturally make you feel better and less hungry.

 Be proactive and take on a positive outlook for you and your dog.
 Set reasonable fitness goals and remember to keep it fun for both of you.